Comparing Piston vs Diaphragm Regulator – Differences Explained

 If you are looking to take up scuba diving seriously, you will need to get a regulator at some time.
-There are two main types of regulators that you can get; a piston or a diaphragm based regulator.
+There are two main types of regulators that you can get; a piston or a diaphragm first stage regulator.

 People often wonder, what is the difference between piston and diaphragm regulators?
 While the underlying function is the same, both types of regulators have enough differences that they would appeal to scuba divers with different needs.